gayanvoice/githubclicks-github-chrome-extension/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/gayankuruppu/GitHubClicks)

+## Also: Create your Android VPN client in few steps by using Android Studio https://git.io/JeY69

+### Also: Alternative to Google Firebase Remote Config!
+Remote config the variables, appearance and the behavior of your app without publishing an app update https://git.io/JeW2o

+### Are you a Kotlin developer?
+Go and see the Kotlin version of this library https://git.io/JeCRG

+### Add animations in to your android app layouts https://git.io/JeW26

 ![GitHub Clicks](https://raw.githubusercontent.com/gayankuruppu/GitHubClicks/images/github-clicks.gif)

 Navigate through modules, classes, and declarations in GitHub like an IDE.
 The Chrome extension is written in Javascript and based on JQuery to handle HTTP requests with Github API.